-MCM: Construction Site Stormwater Runoff Control ВМ P Title: Construction Site SWPPP Review Res ponsible Department: Town Administrator and Town Engineer Me asurable Goal: Year 4 - Administer the construction plan review process for 100% of new regulated construction projects.
-Was the measurable goal accom (a) If so, explain what was done The Town has administered the coconstruction projects. o accomplish the measurable go No □ regulated (b) If not, why was the measurabl e goal not accomplished?
-2. Was this BMP appropriate to me et the intended MCM(s)?
-Yes ⊠ No □ 3.
-Was this BMP considered to be su (a) Please explain. uccessful?
-Yes ⊠ No □ It is important to ensure the new construction site control measures. levelopments or redevelopments contain appropr iate site-specific 4.
-Are any changes to this BMP reco mmended for the next permit Yes □ No ⊠ (a) If so, please explain.
-5. Will a Notice of Change (NOC) b pe issued for this BMP?
-Yes □ No ⊠
+The Town continues to administer the construction plan review process for 100% of new regulated construction projects.
+In 2023, there were no new construction plans or SWPPPs submitted for review.

+2. Was this BMP appropriate to meet the intended MCM(s)?
+Yes 🖂 No 🗌 3.
+Was this BMP considered to be successful? (a) Please explain.
+Yes 🖂 No 🗌 It is important to ensure the new developments or redevelopments construction site control measures. contain appropr iate site-specific 4.
+Are any changes to this BMP recommended for the next permit term?
+Yes 🗌 No 🖂 (a) If so, please explain.
-Town of COPPER CANYON

-2022 Construction Plan Review

-Plans Reviewed

-Review plans include small and large construction

-- 1. 1 Blackjack

-- 2. 115 Quiet Hill

-- 3. 480 Copper Canyon

-- 4. 1631 Copper Canyon

-- 5. Tranquility

-- 6. Williams Ranch

-Construction Plan Reviews are retained onsite at Town of Copper Canyon Town Hall.
+Yes 🗆

-MC M: Construction Site Stormwater Runoff Control ВМ P Title: Construction Site Inspections Res ponsible Department: Town Administrator and Town Engineer Measurable Goal: $\underline{Year\ 4}$ - Inspect 100% of construction sites each year.
+MCM: Construction Site Stormwater Runoff Control BMP Title: Construction Site Inspections Responsible Department: Town Administrator and Town Engineer Measurable Goal: Year 5 - Inspect 100% of construction sites each year.
 Inspect 100% of complaints regarding construction sites each year.
+1 Was the measurable goal of ccomplished for this permit year?

+1. Was the measurable goal accomplished for this permit year?

+Yes ⊠

+No □

+(a) If so, explain what was done to accomplish the measurable goal.
+No □

+The Town has inspected 100% of active construction sites.
+In 2023, one new development, Williams Ranch, was under construction.
+The Town also performed quarterly inspections of developments where new homes were being constructed - Boots Ranch and Copper Creek.

-1. Was the measurable goal accomp accomplish the measurable god No 🗆 The Town has performed 100% of resolved in a timely manner. active construction sites.
-Inspect ions have been doo cumented and (b) If not, why was the measurable goal not accomplished?
-2. Was this BMP appropriate to mee t the intended MCM(s)?
-Yes ⊠ No □ 3.
-Was this BMP considered to be suc (a) Please explain. ccessful?
-Yes ⊠ No □ It is important to ensure active consciontrols in order to prevent pollute construction.
-4. Are any changes to this BMP reconterm? nmended for the next permit Yes □ No ⊠ (a) If so, please explain.
-5. Will a Notice of Change (NOC) be e issued for this BMP?
-Yes □ No ⊠
+2. Was this BMP appropriate to meet the intended MCM(s)?
+Yes 🖂 No 🗌 3.
+Was this BMP considered to be successful? (a) Please explain.
+Yes 🖂 No 🗌 It is important to ensure active construction sites are implementing controls in order to prevent pollutants from entering the storm drai construction.
+4. Are any changes to this BMP recommended for the next permit term?
+Yes 🗌 No  (a) If so, please explain.

-2022 Construction Inspection Reports
+Yes 🗆